 The Planning Practicum is a compulsory course in the final year of the Bachelor of Urban Design and Town Planning (Honours) program.
 ENP460 provides an opportunity for students to be placed in a planning office for four weeks (160 hours) gaining valuable experience in a planning office before completing their studies and seeking employment in the planning profession.

 Placements are offered by Regional Councils, a number of planning consultancies, State Government departments and NGOs – all offering planning students an opportunity to develop professional skills.

 Students attend a pre-placement workshop and develop criteria for writing a reflective journal about their work experience and their experiences putting planning theory into practice.
 At a post-placement session students are able to share their experiences with other students and hear their stories also.

-Feedback from past cohorts shows that Bachelor of Urban Design and Town Planning (Honours) program students overwhelmingly agree that the planning practicum was the most interesting and challenging experience in their degree.
-All students admire the planners who mentor them, especially in terms of their knowledge and their relationships with clients/applicants and others.
+Feedback from past cohorts shows that in the Bachelor of Urban Design and Town Planning (Honours) program, students overwhelmingly agree that the planning practicum was the most interesting and challenging experience in their degree.
+Students admire the planners who mentor them, especially in terms of their knowledge and their relationships with clients/applicants and others.
 They also generally agree that their work in other courses preceding the planning practicum prepared them well for the experience.

 Remuneration and insurance